nasa/icarous/apps/SBN/doc/cfs_sbn.md

 SBN Protocol Modules
 --------------------
-SBN requires the use of protocol modules--shared libraries that provide a defined set of functions to send and receive encapsulated software bus messages and subscription updates.
+SBN requires the use of protocol libraries that provide a defined set of functions to send and receive encapsulated software bus messages and subscription updates.
 Protocol modules may use connection-less (UDP) or connection-based (TCP) network technologies and network reliability and